CipherVision/InstructionalProgramming/_posts/2022-01-07-airplane-scheduling.md

 For those unfamiliar, Supabase is an open-source Firebase alternative.
 What this means is you can create an entire backend with ease, including a PostgreSQL database, authentication, APIs, real-time subscriptions and more.
 They offer a free-tier, which we will be using today.

+Provided below is a brief how-to on getting started with a PostgreSQL database in Supabase:

-Let’s navigate to Supabase and register for an account:
+1. Navigate to Supabase and [register for an account](https://app.supabase.io).

-Once registered, click **New Project** and fill out the required information.
+2. Once registered, click **New Project** and fill out the required information.

-From here, we’ll navigate to the table editor so we can add in data to work with.
+3. Navigate to the table editor and input dummy data relevant to this guide.

-Next, we’ll navigate over to the project settings and obtain the credentials of the PostgreSQL database:
+4. Navigate to the project settings and obtain the credentials of the PostgreSQL database

 ## Setting up a task in Airplane